 Exploration and production

-Liquefied natural gas
+Liquefied natural gas (LNG)

-- Data presented in the text are the most recent available as of January 3, 2013.
+- Data presented in the text are the most recent available as of February 5, 2014.

 - Data are EIA estimates unless otherwise noted.

 APEX tanker data

 Business Monitor International - BMI Middle East and Africa Oil and Gas Insights

 Center for Strategic and International Studies